Learn more about President Nicholas Ladany

-Nicholas Ladany, PhD was unanimously elected as the 17th President of Oglethorpe University, effective July 1, 2020.
-Starting his presidency near the beginning of the pandemic, Ladany led and continues to lead the university through unprecedented challenges.
+Nicholas Ladany, PhD was unanimously elected to serve as the 17th President of Oglethorpe University, effective July 1, 2020.
+Starting his presidency near the onset of the pandemic, Ladany led and continues to lead the university through unprecedented challenges.
 Undaunted, he reflects Oglethorpe’s motto Nescit Cedere – those who do not know how to give up – matching in full measure the resilience, perseverance, and outstanding character of the Oglethorpe community: its students, faculty, staff, parents, board members, alumni, and friends.

 Ladany is focused on developing a culture of innovation and creativity while concurrently maintaining traditions.
-The collaborative, interdisciplinary nature of Oglethorpe lends itself to this progress, catalyzed by several of Ladany’s priorities that elevate the University.
+The collaborative, interdisciplinary nature of Oglethorpe lends itself to this progress, catalyzed by several of Ladany’s priorities to elevate the University.

 Expansion through inclusion

-Among the first priorities to emerge was strengthen the commitment to diversity, equity, and inclusion (DEI).
+Among the first priorities to emerge was to strengthen the commitment to diversity, equity, and inclusion (DEI).
 Ladany is no stranger to creating positive change in this area.
 In his previous roles as Dean of the School of Leadership and Education Sciences and Associate Provost at the University of San Diego, he increased diversity of faculty, dean’s office staff, and students and implemented multiple diversity initiatives.

 To every decision, Ladany applies a focus on diversity and inclusion, and seeks to promote representation and justice.
 In his first year, he established the Diversity, Equity, and Inclusion Taskforce, charged with examining areas for growth and determining the steps to take Oglethorpe forward.